Chatbot conversations

 | Purchased | Visitor made a purchase after chatting |

-| Contact captured | Visitor provided contact info — either upfront (Require contact to chat) or when the bot couldn't answer (Lead capture) |
+| Contact captured | Visitor provided contact info — either upfront (Require Contact to Chat) or when the bot couldn't answer (Lead Capture) |

 | Unanswered questions | Bot couldn't resolve the visitor's questions |